ralfspoeth/json/whynot.md

 ```java
     var line = new Gson().fromJson(json, Line.class);
 ```
 Both approaches are deceptively simple.
-Yet as soon as
+Yet as soon as things get more complicated, the customization effort grows.